Counting and effective rigidity in algebra and geometry: Main tools: Algebraic counting results

 for large $X$.
-An entirely analogous proof shows that this lower bound continues to hold with the restrictions on ramification imposed.
-Now for each such $A$, there is an associated $n^2$--dimensional division algebra $A'$ over $k$ specified by enlarging $\Pp$ to include $\pp_1, \dots, \pp_n$, and letting $a_{\pp_i}/m_{\pp_i} = 1/n$.
+An entirely analogous proof --- omitting the factors corresponding to $\pp=\pp_1, \dots, \pp_n$ from the Euler products appearing previously --- shows that this lower bound continues to hold with the restrictions on ramification imposed.
+Now for each such $A$, there is an associated $n^2$--dimensional division algebra $A'/k$ determined by enlarging the set of ramified primes to include $\pp_1, \dots, \pp_n$ and correspondingly enlarging the collection of Hasse invariants to include the numbers $a_{\pp_i}/m_{\pp_i} = 1/n$.
+(Note that the sum of the numbers $a_{\pp}/m_{\pp}$ for $\pp \mid \Ram(A')$ is one more than the corresponding sum over $\pp \mid \Ram(A)$, so is still an integer.)
+Clearly, distinct $A$ correspond to distinct $A'$.
 Moreover,